Jack-H-Buckner/UniversalDiffEq.jl/docs/src/Models.md

 UniversalDiffEq.jl provides a set of functions to construct UDEs with varying levels of customization.
 The model constructors all require the data to be passed using a DataFrame object from the DataFrames.jl library.
 The data frame should be organized with a column for time named `t`, and the remaining columns should have the values of the state variables (`y_i`) at each point in time.

+Table: **Example dataset with two state variables**
 |`t`|``y_1``| ``y_2``|
 |---|----|----|
 |0.1| 0.0| -1.1|
 |0.2| 0.01| -0.9|
 |0.5| 0.51|-1.05|
-Table: **Example data set with two state variables**

 Currently, missing data are not supported, but irregular intervals between time points are allowed.

 Each constructor function will require additional inputs to specify the model structure.
 For example, the `CustomDerivatives` function requires the user to supply the known functional forms through the `derivs!` argument.
 These arguments are described in detail in the subsection for each model type.

 Finally, the constructor functions share a set of keyword arguments used to tune the model fitting procedure.
 These control the weights given to the process model, observation model, and regularization in the loss function.
-Larger values of the regualrization weight limit the compexity of the relationships learned by the neural network reducing the likeihood of overfitting.
-The observation weight controls how closely the estimates states ``u_t`` match the data ``y_t``, smaller vlaus of the observation weight correspond to data sets with larger amount of observaiton error
+Larger values of the regularization weight limit the complexity of the relationships learned by the neural network reducing the likelihood of overfitting.
+The observation weight controls how closely the estimates states ``u_t`` match the data ``y_t``, smaller values of the observation weight correspond to data sets with larger amount of observation error

 - proc_weight=1.0 : The weight given to the model predictions in loss function
 - obs_weight=1.0 : The weight given to the state estimates in loss function